ishan0110/Talking-AI-/README.md

 # Talking-AI-
-In this AI assistant we can ask question and simply got the answer
+This AI assistant can simply answer your question.